The Role of Inflammation In Neurodegenerative Diseases

 If you are at risk of developing MS or already have it, paying attention to these triggers can help you manage your condition better.

-For example, adopting a healthy lifestyle with proper diet and exercise may reduce inflammation levels in your body.
+For example, adopting a with proper diet and exercise may reduce inflammation levels in your body.

 To combat inflammation in MS patients, healthcare professionals typically recommend disease-modifying therapies (DMTs) that slow disease progression by decreasing immune system activity and reducing inflammation.